 - Temperature is all crucial to making crumpets.
 If you want those lovely little holes, otherwise it’s thick dumpy bread I suppose.
 Slow with low heat is what you need.

 - The Thermomix will take care of temperature and also by leaving it in the bowl with the MC in place, it’s its very own proving chamber.

-- And making them by hand can be a little messier but it, of course, it can be done.
+- Making them by hand can be a little messier but it, of course, it can be done.
 With a Thermomix, the guesswork is taken out and when its time to cook them, you just pour them out into the moulds.

 As Thermomixer says, “to freeze the leftover crumpets, separate them with go-between”, and you’ll have breakfast sorted for days.

 Find the whole crumpet story at Thermomixer.
 See their blog post

 If you’re finding your crumpets are not working, check these things.

 - The temperature of your pan needs to be medium high.
 The idea is that the heat activates the bicarb and heat creates steam that pushes the bubbles up through the crumpet.

 - The thickness of your batter needs to be pourable.
 Too thick and you’ll have no bubbles, too thin and you’ll have no bubbles.
 You’ll get it though, it’s sort of like making pancakes. ?

 - Have you put too much batter in your mould?
 They should be filled to about 1/2 way up the mould.

 - You need to cook them until the tops look dry.

 - I had to prick some of the holes and burst them so they were really holey.
 I mean without holes how are they going to hold all that melted butter and honey. 😊 Oh and they’d be more like a fat pancake.